Fake DJ allegedly conned way into 3 schools, Obama event

 "He had two security guards with him, they looked like Secret Service.
 He was five feet from Michelle Obama like we all were," Blackwell said.

-The school disrtrict has filed a complaint about Coleman.
+The school district has filed a complaint about Coleman.
 There has been no decision yet as to whether there will be an arrest warrant.

 ------